ethyca/fides/clients/fides-js/docs/interfaces/Fides.md

 • **init**: (`config`: `any`) => `Promise`\<`void`\>

-Initialize FidesJS based
+Initializes FidesJS with an initial configuration object.

-NOTE: In most cases, you should never have to call this directly, since Fides Cloud will automatically bundle a `Fides.init(...)` call server-side with the appropriate options for the user's session based on their location, property ID, and the latest configuration options from Fides.
+NOTE: In most cases, you should never have to call this directly, since Fides Cloud will automatically bundle a `Fides.init(...)` call server-side with the appropriate configuration options for the user's session based on their location, property ID, and the matching experience config from Fides.

 #### Type declaration